 Thanksgiving Food Drive, now through Friday, November 8: Help provide holiday meals for our neighbors who seek help from the Chautauqua County Rural Ministry.
 Details at the News & Events tab above.

-Cooking for Sustainability: Sundays, October 27 & November 10, 1-2:30 PM Registration required by the Friday evening before each session.
+Cooking for Sustainability: Sunday, November 10, 1-2:30 PM Registration required by Friday, November 8.
 Explore delicious, simple meal preparation from farm to table, with sustainability in mind!
 Details on the online calendar and at the News & Events tab above.

 Learn about upcoming events on the online calendar.